websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/configuring-product-visibility-using-channels.md

-# Configuring Product Visibility by Channel
+# Configuring Product Visibility Using Channels

 By default, Products are visible across all channels, but visibility can be limited to specific channels.